 Select Enabled to enable render standby support.
+RC6 is a power saving feature that allows the onboard graphics to enter standby mode to decrease power usage.
 The options are Disabled and Enabled.

-▶PCH-IO Configuration
+► PCH-IO Configuration

-The following PCH-IO information will display:
+The following PCH-IO information will be displayed: